-Max: (sighs) Fine.
-My name is Max, and I am an asexual.
+Max: (Sighs) Fine.
+Hello, my name is Max, and I’m asexual.

-Max: What more do you want?
+Max: What else do you want?
 I can’t just churn out an essay at the snap of your fingers!
-I had enough of that at university.
+These blog posts can take weeks sometimes!

-Abbie: You’re the only person I know that identifies as asexual.
+Abbie: What’s wrong with that?
+You’re the only person I know who identifies as asexual!

-Abbie: Because . . . well, it’s because I think I might be one.
+Abbie: Because . . . well, I think I might be one too.